 There are enough restaurants in the area to satisfy the pickiest of tourists.
 Traditional Turkish food, and even Japanese food.
 Prices might be higher than you’d be used to in Kusadasi, Izmir, or Bodrum but most people will only eat one meal here during their day trip.

 - The team at No Frills Ephesus Tours offer a two-day experience visiting the ancient cities of Ephesus & Pamukkale.
-The tour leaves from Selcuk, but check with the organizers as they also do tours departing from Kusadasi.
+The tour leaves from Selcuk, but check with the organizers, as they also do tours departing Kusadasi.

-- The aptly-named Pamukkale Tours company will pick you up from your hotel in Kusadasi in the morning, drive you to Pamukkale/Denizli, and guide you around the site for the day.
+- The aptly-named Pamukkale Tours company will pick you up from your hotel in Kusadasi in the morning, drive you to Pamukkale/Denizli, and guide you around the site.
 Tours start at €39.

 - Tour4Turkey has the highest rated tour of Pamukkale on Tripadvisor.
 The trip departing from Kusadasi isn’t heavily advertised and a little hard to find but their Pamukkale Day Trip From Kusadasi runs at €70 per person.
 The cost includes a buffet lunch and entrance fees to visiting sites.

 If you go in July or August, bring sunscreen, a hat, and light clothing that covers the skin.
 It’s hot at this time of year, with average temperatures just below 40C (104F).
 The sun reflects off the white calcium deposits and the water of the travertine pools making the sun’s ray even more intense.